Boykai/Project-7-AB-Testing/README.md

 |Gross Conversion|-0.0291|-0.0120|Yes|Yes|
 |Net Conversion|-0.0116|0.0019|No|No|

-The Gross Conversion changes due to the effects of the experiment on the user group.
+The Gross Conversion changes because of the experiment on the user group.
 This metric changing in a statistically significant way demonstrates that the Udacity Experiment did have an impact on the users.

-The Net Conversion does not change due to the effects of the experiment on the user group in a statistically or practically significant way.
+The Net Conversion does not change because of the experiment on the user group in a statistically or practically significant way.

 #### Sign Tests